SkidX/tweene/README.md

 	require('tweene/velocity');

 ## History
+- __0.5.3__ Renamed all files in lowercase.
+Fixed jQuery minimum version in package.json dependencies.
 - __0.5.2__ Added support for npm and bower.
 - __0.5.1__ Predefined transforms order: now transformations are applied always in the same order.
 Fixed some minor glitches with CSS transitions.
 - __0.5.0__ First public release